leebaird/discover/README.md

 ```
 Custom bash scripts used to automate various penetration testing tasks including recon, scanning,
 parsing and creating malicious payloads and listeners with Metasploit.
-For use with Kali Linux
+For use on the Kali Linux.
-and the Penetration Testers Framework (PTF).
+Please note, Windows Subsystem for Linux (WSL) is not supported.
 ```

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/leebaird/discover/blob/master/LICENSE)